 Chief Executive, The Hong Kong Council of Social Service

 Mr Chua has participated in a number of advisory or statutory bodies of the Government of the Hong Kong Special Administrative Region.
-He is currently a member of the Hong Kong Housing Authority, the Land and Development Advisory Committee, the Elderly Commission and the Advisory Committee on Mental Health.
+He is currently a member of the Land and Development Advisory Committee, the Elderly Commission and the Advisory Committee on Mental Health.

 Mr Chua is a graduate of the University of Hong Kong in Mechanical Engineering.
-He studied Master of Social Work in University of Illinois at Chicago and is now a social worker by profession.
+He studied for a Master of Social Work in Chicago at University of Illinois and is now a social worker by profession.
 He was the President of the Hong Kong Social Workers Association (2004 – 2008).